-This article has been updated with the news that AstraZeneca has resumed the UK trials of AZD1222.
+This article has been updated with the news that AstraZeneca has resumed trials of AZD1222 and with information about the pausing of Johnson & Johnson’s vaccine trial.
+A rejigged, updated version of this piece is available here.

-The SARS-CoV-2 vaccine race is accelerating, but one of the main contenders, the British-Swedish pharmaceutical giant AstraZeneca, has halted all trials of its AZD1222 vaccine because one of the participants in the Phase 3 trial in the UK has what was initially described as an “unexplained illness”.
+The SARS-CoV-2 vaccine race is accelerating, but one of the main contenders, the British-Swedish pharmaceutical giant AstraZeneca, halted all trials of its AZD1222 vaccine because one of the participants in the Phase 3 trial in the UK had what was initially described as an “unexplained illness”.

-It is now being reported that the participant who became ill experienced neurological symptoms consistent with the spinal inflammatory disorder transverse myelitis.
+It was later reported that the participant who became ill experienced neurological symptoms consistent with the spinal inflammatory disorder transverse myelitis.

-As more than 100 teams of scientists around the world work to develop and test a vaccine against SARS-CoV-2, concerns about fast tracking the vaccines are growing, and the suspension of the AZD1222 trials has added to those worries.
+As more than 100 teams of scientists around the world work to develop and test a vaccine against SARS-CoV-2, concerns about fast tracking the vaccines are growing, and the suspension of the trials of AZD1222, which was previously designated as ChAdox1 nCoV-19, added to those worries.

 AstraZeneca stated: “As part of the ongoing randomised, controlled clinical trials of the AstraZeneca Oxford coronavirus vaccine, AZD1222, a standard review process has been triggered, leading to the voluntary pause of vaccination across all trials to allow an independent committee to review the safety data of a single event of an unexplained illness that occurred in the UK Phase 3 trial.”